adamsoliev/bearblog/intro-sql/blogpost.md

     );
     ```
     `SELECT 1` is a common placeholder because `EXISTS` ignores the actual columns returned, only taking into account if at least one row was returned or not.
-* `IN`/`NOT IN` evaluate the expression and compare it to each row of the subquery result.
+* `IN`/`NOT IN` evaluate the expression and compare it to each row of the subquery single-column result.
 It returns true/false, respectively, if at least one equal subquery row is found.
   ```sql
   SELECT title
   FROM books